Kowsalyasp/parentkarafmodule/sql readme.md

 * **name =** The primary key name must be specified in a specific pattern, like `format: TableName_[A-Za-z0-9_]`.
 Here the table name should be given first followed by `[A-Za-z0-9_]`.
 These values should not contain any special characters except underscore(_).

+### *Inner Tag*

-* **index-column =** Valid column name should be provided.
+* **index-column =** The required column name in the index table should be provided.

 #### Create an indexes:
 Create an index name for one or more column.
 Must provide the name attribute for indexes which is in the pattern as tablename_Idx1 and <index-column> tag.
-We must provide these <index-column> tag, else it raise an error that it was unable to parse the table.
+We must provide these <index-column> tag, else it raise an error (unable to parse the table).

 #### Modify an indexes:
-Can recreate or alter the column that you may modified in an existing table.
+To provide additional columns in <index-column> tag for retrieval or to get data from other tables we need to modify the <index> tag.

 #### Delete an indexes:
-If one or more fields are in <index-column> but you want to remove one or you prefer not to set the indexes, then you may take out the corresponding column tag.
+If one or more fields are in <index-column> is to be removed then we just need to remove the corresponding column tag.
 If you prefer not to have an index column, then you may remove the whole index tag.

 ### *meta.xml precedent*
 * A sample meta.xml is shown for reference